fatmasgit/Hire-Me/README.md

 - Sign up with **email/password** or **Google Authentication**.

 ### For Employers
-- Post new jobs with detailed requirements.
+- Post new jobs with detailed requirements including descriptions, skills, salary range, and company details.
 - Manage posted jobs and applicants in real time.
 - Store job-related files securely (descriptions, images, PDFs).
 - Sign up with **email/password** or **Google Authentication**.